22. Astro-Numerology of the Tarot

 Aquarius Mercury Saturn

-Also, due to the “extra” list, the Mars and Saturn faces had to have common edges with at least 2 of the 4 element-faces.
-The only way this could occur is if the 4 element-faces were all centered on a common plane.
+Also, the Mars and Saturn faces had to have common edges with at least 2 of the 4 element-faces.

 In orienting the color-cube in space, I arranged the 4 element-faces as the vertical faces of the cube, as shown below.